neams-th-coe/cardinal/doc/content/tutorials/nekrs_stochastic.md

 ```
 cd cardinal/tutorials/nek_stochastic
 ```

 ## Problem Setup

-In this problem, we are coupling a MOOSE solid heat conduction model with a NekRS heat conduction model in two adjacent domains, shown in [slab_model].
+In this problem, we couple a MOOSE solid heat conduction model with a NekRS heat conduction model in two adjacent domains, shown in [slab_model].
 A uniform heat flux of 1000 W/m$^2$ is applied on the left face of the MOOSE region, whereas a fixed Dirichlet temperature of 500 K is applied on the right face of the NekRS region.